CFarrant/NeuMiu/README.md

 # NeuMiu

 ### Summary:
->A music player that sorts music by the user's choice in to multiple different types of playlists, keeps track of how many times a song has been played, allows the user to upload their own music, allows a user to assign an image to a song and rename their files, and can sort by name, genre, artist, and song length.
+>A music player that allows the user to import their own music, allows a user to assign an image to a song and rename their files, and can sort by name, genre, artist, and song length.

 ### Scope Exclusions:
 >Will __not__ _do your laundry_, _make you a sandwich_, or _complete any other form of __housekeeping___.